Want to teach various art history periods, but don’t know where to begin?

 Retail: $29.99

-Physical books ship FREE via Media Mail to all 50 US States (a small surcharge applies for Priority).
-International buyers may purchase physical books through Christianbook.com, as we cannot process international shipping at this time.
+Physical books ship FREE via Media Mail to all 50 US States, or you can choose Priority Mail for a flat $8.
+International buyers may purchase physical books through Christianbook.com or RainbowResource.com, as we cannot process international shipping at this time.
 Nevertheless, digital products are available for everyone worldwide!

 Please help us spread the word about The Master and His Apprentices